-Our Customer Experience Team
+Customer Experience

 Our customer experience team provides 24/7 support to our customers.
 We offer support to every account and every user, with extended service to enterprise customers.
-All customers receive an extensive self-service knowledge base, weekly webinars, on-demand demonstrations, and access to the monday.com community, a place to connect with thousands of monday.com users to learn and share ideas.
+All customers receive an extensive self-service knowledge base, on-demand webinars and demonstrations, and access to the monday.com community, a place to connect with thousands of monday. com users to learn and share ideas.
 Our extended service includes priority support and specialized onboarding services, along with additional services.

-Our Competition
+Our competition

-We are creating a new category of software, our Work OS, that seeks to change the way people work and businesses operate.
+We are creating a new category of software, the Work OS, that seeks to change the way people work and businesses operate.
 As a result, we compete across multiple different markets.
 Our competitors include the following:

 - companies that primarily offer project and work management solutions, including the application of processes, methods, skills, and knowledge to achieve specific objectives.
-This includes companies such as Asana, Inc., SmartSheet Inc., Notion, Inc., Atlassian Corporation PLC (Trello), Citrix Systems Inc. (Wrike), Zendesk, Inc., ClickUp, Airtable, and Freshworks Inc.; and - companies that offer products across other use cases we serve, such as customer relationship management solutions, software development tools, and marketing campaign management.
-This includes companies such as SugarCRM, Pipedrive, Zoho, Inc., Atlassian Corporation PLC (Jira), Procore Technologies, Workday, Inc., BambooHR, LLC, Hootsuite Media Inc., and Adobe Experience Cloud.
+This includes companies such as Asana, Inc., Smartsheet Inc., Notion Labs, Inc., Atlassian Corporation PLC (Trello), ClickUp and Freshworks Inc. - companies that primarily offer customer relationship management solutions.
+This includes companies such as SugarCRM, Pipedrive, and Zoho Corp. - companies that primarily offer software development tools.
+This includes companies such as Atlassian Corporation PLC (Jira).

-In the future, we will likely face increased competition from a number of Work OS providers.
+In the future, we will likely face increased competition from companies providing similar platforms to our platform.
 Our principal competitive factor is our open and modular infrastructure, leading in flexibility and adaptability and our ability to scale our vertical and horizontal offerings as we continue to rapidly build end-to-end products.
 We believe that our ability to compete successfully depends primarily on the following factors:

-- our ability to introduce new and improve on existing, features, products, and services in response to competition, user sentiment, online, market and industry trends, and the ever-evolving technological landscape; - our ability to continue to increase social and technological acceptance of our Work OS; - continued growth in the digitalization of the workplace; - our ability to maintain the value and reputation of monday.com as a solution; and - the scale, growth, and engagement of our community relative to those of our competitors.
+- Our ability to introduce new and improve on existing features, products, and services in response to competition, user sentiment, online, market and industry trends, and the ever-evolving technological landscape; - Our ability to continue to increase social and technological acceptance of our products; - Continued growth in the digitization of the workplace; - Our ability to maintain the value and reputation of monday.com as a solution; and the scale, growth, and engagement of our community relative to those of our competitors; and - The scale, growth, and engagement of our community relative to those of our competitors.

-Intellectual Property
+Intellectual property

 Our intellectual property is valuable and important to our business.
 To establish and protect our proprietary rights, including our proprietary technology, software, know-how, and brand, we rely upon a combination of patents, designs, copyright, trade secret, domain names and trademark rights, and contractual restrictions such as confidentiality agreements, licenses, and intellectual property assignment agreements.
-Although we take great effort to establish and protect our proprietary rights, we believe that factors such as the technological and creative skills of our personnel, creation of new modules, features and functionality, and frequent enhancements to our platform, are more essential to establishing and maintaining our technology leadership position.
+Although we take great efforts to establish and protect our proprietary rights, we believe that factors such as the technological and creative skills of our personnel, creation of new modules, features and functionality, and frequent enhancements to our platform, are more essential to establishing and maintaining our technology leadership position.

-We have developed a patent program, and a strategy to identify and apply for patents for innovative aspects of our platform and technology.
-As of December 31, 2021, we had 62 U.S. patent-pending applications, 18 allowed U.S. patents, and two U.S. provisional patent applications relating to certain aspects of our technology.
-We also had seven omnibus patent cooperation treaty applications covering 69 inventive concepts to allow us to pursue patent registration in foreign jurisdictions.
+We have developed a patent program and a strategy to identify and apply for patents for innovative aspects of our platform and technology.
+As of December 31, 2023, we had 34 U.S. patent-pending applications, three U.S. provisional patent applications, 61 granted U.S. patents, nine allowed U.S. patents, two EU patent-pending applications, one allowed Israeli patent, one Israeli patent-pending application and six PCT applications relating to certain aspects of our technology.